nikolaimerritt/logical-english-vscode/vscode-package/README.md

 ## Experimental: Template Auto-Generation
 By comparing different literals that do not match any of your current templates, the extension can auto-generate a template that best matches them all.

+## Full rights to the Owl Logo are owned by Alexei Merritt.
+2022, alеxei mеrritt 111 at gmail dοt com